OpherV/gitflow4idea/docs/project_setup.md

 ## Notes & Hints

 ### Language Level
-This project is written to target Java 6, so make sure to set the project language level appropriately to avoid accidentially using newer features.
+This project is written to target Java 6, so make sure to set the project language level appropriately to avoid accidentally using newer features.
 You can do so in the module settings under "modules -> gitflow4idea -> sources -> Language level".